ga4gh/va-spec/schema/va-spec/profiles/def/CohortAlleleFrequencyStudyResult.rst

           - `StudyGroup <../core-im/core.json#/$defs/StudyGroup>`_
           - 1..1
           - The cohort from which the frequency was derived.
-       *  - ancillaryResults
-          - object
-          - 0..1
-          - Ancillary results that may be associated with the CohortAlleleFrequency, providing additional context or information.
        *  - subCohortFrequency
           - :ref:`CohortAlleleFrequencyStudyResult`
           - 0..m